wololoa/mini-8bit-tracker/doc/documentation.md

 # MiniTracker

+---
-`constructor (waveFn, soundDuration, volume) ` *waveFn*: a function of signature `fn(sample, length)` which must return a floating value used to create an audiobuffer for each given note in TrackerFrequencies.
+`constructor (waveFn, soundDuration, volume) `

+* **waveFn**: a function of signature `fn(sample, length)` which must return a floating value used to create an audiobuffer for each given note in TrackerFrequencies.
-*soundDuration*: the duration in seconds that each note will play for this instrument.
+* **soundDuration**: the duration in seconds that each note will play for this instrument.
 All notes of a given instrument have the same length.
 OOPS.
 Also: there are no "note duration" or BPM shenanigans here.
 You define the time as you want.
-*volume*: kinda obvious I guess?
+* **volume**: kinda obvious I guess?
 ---
 `initNoteBuffers ()`
-*Starts all the note buffers for this instrument.
-Call this manually if you want to change something in the instrument (volume, generation function, sound duration, etc).*
+* Starts all the note buffers for this instrument (it is called automatically by the constructor).
+Call this manually if you want to change something in the instrument (volume, generation function, sound duration, etc).
 ---
-`generateAudioBuffer (freq, fn, duration, volume)` *Use this one to generate a concrete note.
+`generateAudioBuffer (freq, fn, duration, volume)`
+* Use this one to generate a concrete note.
 Useful if you want to create notes of different duration/volume/function.
-So yes, you can actually have everything in one instrument - but you need to write a bit of code*
+So yes, you can actually have everything in one instrument - but you need to write a bit of code! (no need to call this manually).
 ---
 `play (note, delay)`
-*note*: any string.
+* **note**: any string.
 If the string you pass exists in **TrackerFrequencies**, it will use that frequency to play the note.
 If it doesn't (try to play "lol"), then you will get silence.
 Useful for rest and silence in general.
-*delay*: the amount (in seconds) that this will he played AFTER the current audiocontext time of this tracker.
+* **delay**: a number.
+The amount (in seconds) that this will he played AFTER the current audiocontext time of this tracker.

 Example:
 `tracker.play('C#3', 10.0);` will play C#3 10 seconds after you call this method.
 ---
 `stop ()`
-*Stops all sounds (currently playing or future) for this tracker.*
+* Stops all sounds (currently playing or future) for this tracker.
+---

 # MultiTracker

+---
 `constructor ()`
+* *Kinda obvious right?*
 ---
 `load (json)`
-*Loads a json-formatted object with the following content:*
+* Loads a json-formatted object with the following content:

 ```javascript
 var some_song = {